nami1yt/oldsteam-test/README.md

 ### Known Issues

+If you know how to fix. please make a PR.

-- Steam Store App Pages + Bundle Pages, Community Pages are not finished, therefore looking weird
+- Steam Store + Community Pages are not finished, therefore looking weird
 - Downloads Page is 50% Complete
+- Some Variable Colors don't work

 ## Examples